 This historical house can be rented as a whole villa, the Main House, Traditional House and Guest House, to accommodate parties of up to ten people.
 It can also be rented as individual self-contained suites, the Traditional House & Guest House, each sleeping up to two people, and the Main House, sleeping up to six people.
 The property also features a Sharing Pool, Private Beach & Parking Area, that all Guests have access to.

 The restoration works at the building and the landscape surroundings, have been completed so that the original character of the property is meticulously preserved.
 AriaHotels, in collaboration with the Benaki Museum, have undertaken operation of the property during the three-month rental period with particular sensitivity to its unique legacy, offering guests a rare residential experience of authentic Greek hospitality.

 Sir Patrick Leigh Fermor (1915-2011), universally known as Paddy, was one of the most charismatic and adventurous personalities of the last century.
 An author, scholar and decorated war hero, he is celebrated as one of the finest travel writers of his generation.
 As a member of the British Military Mission to Greece, he played a prominent role in the Cretan resistance during the Second World War.
 He was a great admirer and lover of Greece.
 In the 1960s Leigh Fermor and his wife Joan chose to spend the rest of their lives in Greece and to build their home, lavishing much love and attention on it, in the idyllic coastal town of Kardamyli.

-While enjoying your holidays in Kardamyli, you have the chance to visit The Patrick and Joan Leigh Fermor House, which is open to public with scheduled visits and guided tours.
+While enjoying your holidays in Kardamyli, you have the chance to visit this magnificent destination with outstanding nature and rich in history.